2023 Solar Incentives Guide for Lancaster, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you have in place a net metering agreement with your Lancaster utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you've signed a net metering agreement with your Lancaster utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in others you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives